By: censhare on September 3rd, 2020

 The point is that centralization solutions aren't a slap on the wrist for companies with poor organizational skills and forgetful employees — they're necessary tools for ensuring your business can keep track of its content regardless of changes in size or personnel.
 To go back to the metaphor about house keys, the reason there are copies is because everyone who lives at your house needs to be able to get in on their own; maintaining only one key would mean making your family wait outside until you come home with the only way in.
 The people waiting out front, unable to do anything productive, are your employees in this instance.
 The problem isn't having too many keys, it's keeping track of them, and marketing technology can solve that problem.

 The benefits of a centralized content management system are not theoretical.
 The research found that industry leaders were, on average, three times more likely to have advanced content capabilities, with integrated print and digital workflows, assets that were easy to find and use, and an overall approach geared towards efficiency that ultimately reduces content costs.

 Figure 1: Adapted from The State of Universal Content Management 2020, by L.Gregorladis and M.Savut, 2020, p.8

 Indeed, one such large national retailer implemented censhare to gain control and oversight of all of its product information.
 As a result, it was able to streamline the production of its advertising materials and manage its promotions much more effectively — with 75% efficiency gains and pricing errors eliminated.

 But the research illuminates much more, shedding light on a myriad of content management issues which a variety of companies and their marketeers are currently facing, and the reasons behind them.
-It really is a fascinating read, and its insight could help you to understand the areas which adjustments to your content strategy are most likely to positively impact the bottom line.
+It really is a fascinating read, and it could help you to understand the areas where adjustments to your content strategy are most likely to positively impact the bottom line.
 Download your copy here!